top of page

 A pink background with a pink ribbon in the shape of a heart with heart-shaped chocolates in various places next to the ribbon-shaped heart

-Ah, Valentine’s Day—the one holiday that seems specifically designed to trigger every overthinking, anxiously attached, people-pleasing millennial woman out there.
+Valentine’s Day often stirs up more pressure than joy.
 Whether you're in a relationship, single, or “it’s complicated,” this day can bring up all kinds of feelings (none of which are covered in those pastel candy hearts).

-If you’re already spiraling about what to do, what to buy, or how to make sure no one is disappointed—take a deep breath.
-You’re not alone, and you don’t have to let February 14th turn into an emotional marathon.
+If you’re already feeling anxious about what to plan, what to buy, or how to make sure no one is disappointed, take a breath.
+You don’t have to turn 14 February into a test of your worth.

-If you have people-pleasing tendencies, this holiday can feel less about love and more like a high-stakes performance review on how “good” you are at relationships.
+For people-pleasers, the holiday can feel like a performance review on how well they manage relationships.
 Cue the anxious thoughts:

 💭 “What if my gift isn’t thoughtful enough?”